-Education & Bass (E&B) is more of a one-stop-shop in terms of services.
-These guys have been in the game for a while and (like the others on this list) have a significant amount of clout in terms of the calibre of engineers and producers who are offering classes and services.
+Education & Bass (E&B) is a one-stop shop in terms of services, and that’s not a bad thing.
+These guys have been in the game for a while and (like the others on this list) have a significant amount of clout in terms of the caliber of engineers and producers who are offering classes and services.

 Becoming a member of this site is free, with a significant amount of access to tutorials and more ‘classified’ information.

 The paid options start ar £9.99/mo and will not only give you access to thousands more high-quality tutorial videos, but will also provide you (the user) with a track feedback service and various discounts on mixing and mastering services from some of the site’s top engineers, and the potential to forge connections to and potentially work with partners like SAE Institute, Grid Recordings UK, Hospital Records and Waves Audio to name just a few.

 E&B is also known for their ‘free sample Fridays’ – the name speaks for itself; every Friday at 5pm, a new sample pack is released.
 These samples are 100% royalty-free and can be used in any of your compositions without stress or worry, there’s just one catch.
 If you miss it, you miss it.

 2. Audio Science Online

 A VAST RESOURCE OF SAMPLES, TUTORIALS, INTERVIEWS, AND MASTERCLASSES.